SSDI Process Guide by Ficek Law, PC in Fargo, ND

 Social Security Disability Process in North Dakota

 Social Security Disability Insurance (SSDI) is a benefit available to certain people that become disabled and are unable to work.
 However, the process to obtain the benefits available under SSDI can be arduous, lengthy, and time-consuming.
 In fact, the majority of applicants are denied the first time they apply.
-The following is a synopsis of the major steps of the SSI process in most states.
+The following is a synopsis of the major steps of the SSDI process in most states.

 Filing the Initial Application